-Students who enter high school as members of the Class of 2025 and beyond are required to meet the Michigan Merit Curriculum requirements.
+Students who enter high school as members of the Class of 2026 and beyond are required to meet the Michigan Merit Curriculum requirements.
 These requirements are designed to prepare all students for educational experiences that extend beyond their high school careers.
-The required courses include 4 credits of English, 4 credits of math (including a math or math-related course in the senior year), 3 credits of science, 3 credits of social studies, 2 credits of a world language, and other preparatory courses.
-The impact of these increased core academic requirements is a reduction in the number of elective classes students will be able to take during their high school careers.
+The required courses include 4 credits of English, 4 credits of math (including a math or math-related course in the senior year), 3 credits of science, 3 credits of social studies, at least 1 credit of a world language, and other preparatory courses.
+Not only does the increased rigor in core classes allow for a more robust liberal arts education, it also encourages students to begin focusing on specific career goals, which will impact students beyond their high school careers.

-Due to the reduction in elective opportunities, I strongly encourage parents to help students identify a career goal.
-Students should then build a four -year plan using the career pathway of the selected goal as a guide.
-The Chippewa Valley counselors will then help students select the appropriate classes in order to prepare them for their future careers.
+Due to the increased requirements of core classes, I strongly encourage parents to help students identify a career pathway and to select electives that specifically align with that goal.
+Students should then build a four-year plan using their career pathway as a guide.
+The Chippewa Valley counselors will then help students select the appropriate classes to help prepare them for future careers.
 Only through the proactive behavior of completing this process will students maximize their opportunities and increase the likelihood of success at Chippewa Valley High School.

 Again, welcome to Chippewa Valley High School.
 Your journey as parents and students is now beginning.
-Please remember that the strength of your education will be based on enjoying the journey and not turning it into a race to the finish.
+Please remember that the strength of your education will be based on your taking the time to enjoy the journey and not turning your journey into a race to the finish.